Skip to main content

 However, if your observation was hard for the telescope to take the first time, it could be just as hard now, so you might want to try something a bit different.
 In which case, go back to Go Observing and see what you might change.

-For example, you might find a similar object that is easier for the telescope to fit in (check the coloured "Observability" bars).
+For example, you might find a similar object that is easier for the telescope to fit in (check the coloured "Visibility" bars).
 Or you may want to get a single-colour observation rather than a 3-colour one.